swharden/SWHarden.com/content/blog/2024-02-19-local-ai-chat-csharp.md

 ---
 title: Local AI Chat with C#
-description: How to run a LLM locally to power AI chat and answer questions about documents
+description: How to run an LLM locally to power AI chat and answer questions about documents
 Date: 2024-02-28 21:15:00
 tags: ["ai", "csharp"]
 featured_image: https://swharden.com/static/2024/02/28/planets.png
 ---

-**This page describes how I use C# to run the LLama2 large language model (LLM) locally to achieve AI chat, including the ability to answer questions about local documents.** I previously described how I [run LLama2 locally using Python](https://swharden.com/blog/2023-07-29-ai-chat-locally-with-python/) (and how I use it to [answer questions about documents](https://swharden.com/blog/2023-07-30-ai-document-qa/)).
+**This page describes how I use C# to run the LLaMA 2 large language model (LLM) locally to achieve AI chat, including the ability to answer questions about local documents.** I previously described how I [run LLama2 locally using Python](https://swharden.com/blog/2023-07-29-ai-chat-locally-with-python/) (and how I use it to [answer questions about documents](https://swharden.com/blog/2023-07-30-ai-document-qa/)).
 Although the Python ecosystem is fantastic for end-users who are strong programmers, setting-up the development environment required to run Python scripts can be a challenge.
-Maintaining Python projects can be cumbersome too, and I received numerous emails over the last several months indicating that the code examples I posted just a few months ago no longer run as expected.
+Maintaining Python projects can be cumbersome too, and I received numerous emails indicating that the code examples I posted just a few months ago no longer run as expected.
 Although I intend to go back and update those old Python tutorials to try to keep them current, I was very happy to learn I can achieve similar functionality using the .NET ecosystem.
-This article shows the free and open-source tools I use to create C# applications that leverage locally-hosted LLMs to provide interactive chat, including searching, summarizing, and answering questions about information in local documents.
+This article shows how I use free and open-source tools to create C# applications that leverage locally-hosted LLMs to provide interactive chat, including searching, summarizing, and answering questions about information in local documents.

 ## Key Resources